bitkompagniet/rumor/README.md

 error  rumor 2016-11-04 12:29:06  error
 ```

-The namespace will default to the current package name, but can be overridden.
+The namespace will default to the current package name, if nothing is given.

 ## Install